-- i ResCode is the basic measure for this provision, however the following will be recommended: - Private Outdoor spaces should achieve a minimum of 30% direct sunlight for 4 hours per day between 8am and 5pm, on the equinox - ii Roof forms and two-storey walls must be located to minimise impact on neighbouring lots b.
-Letterbox Requirements
+- i.
+ResCode is the basic measure for this provision, however the following will be recommended: - Private Outdoor spaces should achieve a minimum of 30% direct sunlight for 4 hours per day between 8am and 5pm, on the equinox. - ii.
+Roof forms and two-storey walls must be located to minimise impact on neighbouring lots.

-LETTERBOXES
+26 LETTERBOXES